 Bone Folders - Croft Hand Crafted

-- Uniquely shaped and beautifully constructed bone folders, made from wild Elk or Moose.
+- Uniquely shaped and beautifully constructed bone folders, made from wild Elk, Moose or Deer.
 Function superbly and are a wonderful addition to any binder's bone folder tool supply kit.

 Bookbinding Tools & Supplies

 Cleaners and Polishers

 Instruments & Measures

 Fabrics & Textiles

 Safety & Laboratory Supplies

 Specials & New Products